Alfred, New York: Early history

+19th century

 "1807: The first settlers moved in the Alfred area, began clearing forests and building log cabins in order to bring their families in.
 These settlers were three men – Seventh Day Baptists – from Berlin and Brookfield, New York: Clark Crandall, Nathan Green, and Edward Green.
 Crandall later became a county judge and joined the state legislature."

 "The original settlers were mainly Seventh day Baptists.
 Their first church in this country was organized by members who withdrew from the First Baptist church at Newport, R. I., in 1671.
 This church was the sixth Baptist church organized in America, and they differed from their mother church only in the observance of the "seventh day," or Saturday, as the Sabbath.
 During the latter half of the 17th century, and the whole of the 18th, this people established strong settlements in the southwestern part of Rhode Island, chiefly in Westerly and Hopkinton.
 Out of these by 1800 grew strong settlements and churches in Rensselaer, Jefferson, Madison, Cortland and other counties of this state.
 From these out-stations and from the original settlements emigration set westward to the 'Genesee country'."